rackerlabs/support-how-to/content/cloud-servers/linux-server-security-best-practices.md

 #### Add a user (Debian and Ubuntu)

-1. Create a new user and set the user's password.
+1. Create a new user and set the user's password:

         adduser {username}